 The key difference between a certified respiratory therapist (CRT) and a registered respiratory therapist (RRT) is the level of credential granted by the National Board for Respiratory Care (NBRC).

-- The CRT credential is the entry-level credential for respiratory therapists, requiring the completion of the TMM Exam.
-After earning the CRT credential, individuals are eligible to take the clinical simulation exam (CSE) to earn the RRT credential.
+- The CRT credential is the entry-level credential for respiratory therapists, requiring a passing score on the TMC Exam.
+After earning the CRT credential and passing with a high cut score, individuals are then eligible to take the clinical simulation exam (CSE) to earn the RRT credential.

 - The RRT credential is the high-level credential for respiratory therapists and is the highest standard requirement for practicing respiratory care.
 To earn the RRT credential, individuals must pass the TMC exam with a high-cut score and then pass the CSE.